m-kant/bubble-serv/README.md

 # bubble-serv

-Express middleware for fast prototyping JSON server (JSON-based REST api).
+Express middleware for extremely fast and simple prototyping JSON server (JSON-based REST api).
 Mainly intended for mock servers, tests, prototypes.

 Just put `authorized.json` file into `user/` folder, and you will get `user/authorized` method in your API, wich returns content of file.
 Add `authorized.post.json` for separate response on POST request.
 You can use `.js` instead of `.json` for more complex response, in case you want to take into consideration query params, body content or path params.